ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/understanding-the-big-picture.md

 Now, reverse the order and assess at what stage you are and fill the gap in the coming months to build your career.

-Based on the above approach, this post gives you a holistic view of what you need to know and do to build your road-map in DS/AI field.
+Based on the above approach, this post gives you a holistic view of what you need to know and do to build your road-map in data intelligence field.

 > In upcoming sections, you will get to know about these steps and their details are covered in subsequent posts of the blog-post series.